prasannax1/starships/README.md

 The *Raven* has a very simple structure of single saucer shaped hull with warp coils at the bottom - somewhat like the ubiquitious *Miranda* class but much smaller.

-Like all ships of the ICP like, the *Raven* lacks a true bridge, which is replaced by the large cockpit at the front of deck 2.
+Like all ships of the ICP, the *Raven* lacks a true bridge, which is replaced by the large cockpit at the front of deck 2.
 This is followed by runabout like modular labs and living area - messhall, sickbay, etc. This is followed by the engine room which houses the vertical warp core which occupies both decks.
 This is followed by the cargo/shuttle bay, which also houses the ship's transporters.
 The cargo bay also spans both decks.

 The front part of deck 1 has additional labs which require specialized instrumentation.